Harison-P/DL_pyx_COV19/README.md

 ## Folders

 The <em>dataset</em> folder contains the data used to train/test our model, with one subfolder for each category (COVID-19, Normal, Viral Pneumonia).
-It was not possible to upload all X-rays, but the original dataset is indicated in the readme.md file included in the folder.
 \
 The <em>modules</em> folder contains all the necessary dependencies to run specific functions during the navigation in the web app: